Before I dig into the details, let me share two quick statements and five myths…

 - You need to be on every tool – A presence on one or two of the social media sites will be enough to cover 95% of your community.

 - Social media fixes a crappy “product” – Putting nice wrapping paper on a bad gift doesn’t change the fact that it’s a bad gift.
 It might help a little, but not that much.
-Same is true for social media.
+The same is true for social media.

 Ok now on with the show…